Armaan4477/Smart-Aquarium-Control/rpi-collector/README.md

 ## ESP32 Integration

-The data collector interacts with two dedicated endpoints on the ESP32 firmware (`automation.ino`):
+The data collector interacts with two dedicated endpoints on the ESP32 firmware (`automation.ino`) for background data aggregation:
 - `GET /api/status`: Returns calibrated temps, relay states, override flags, error bitmasks (`active_errors`, `acknowledged_errors`) and time sync state.
 - `GET /api/logs`: Returns system logs.

+Additionally, the `/proxy/<path>` endpoint seamlessly routes all interactive WebUI features—such as firmware OTA updates, scheduled reboots, and configuration restores—directly to the ESP32.
+This ensures all management tasks can be performed securely through the Docker host without triggering browser CORS or Private Network Access (PNA) blocks.

 **Security**: Ensure your Raspberry Pi's IP address (e.g., `192.168.29.3`) is included in the `allowedIPs` whitelist within the ESP32 code so the collector can poll without authentication.
 If the IP is not whitelisted, the collector will use the `ESP32_USER` and `ESP32_PASS` credentials configured in `config.py` for HTTP Basic Authentication.